Bill Cullen (businessman): Books

 Cullen released his autobiography entitled It's a Long Way from Penny Apples in 2002 detailing his life growing up in inner city Dublin and rising to become one of Ireland's most successful business people.
 Deidre Leahy of RTÉ called it a "entertaining and inspirational" book, while Pauline Ferrie of The Irish Emigrant praised Cullen's decision that all royalties from the book would be donated to the Irish Youth Foundation.

 In 2005, Cullen released his second book Golden Apples: Six Simple Steps to Success in which he details principles to achieving business success.
 Bill Cullen took the Guinness World Record on 16 April 2005 for the largest ever book signing by signing 1849 copies in 10.5 hours in Easons, O'Connell Street.
 This was 32 copies more than the previous record.

 Television

 In June 2008, TV3 began inviting applications for an Irish version of popular television franchise The Apprentice.
-In the programme, Cullen takes on the role filled in the US version by Donald Trump, and in the UK version by Alan Sugar.
+In the programme, Cullen takes on the role filled in the American version by Donald Trump, and in the British version by Alan Sugar.
 His partner Jackie Lavin also acts as a mentor to the apprentices.
 The show started its fourth season in October 2011; however, in May 2012, the show was cancelled for cost reasons.